بسم الله الرحمن الرحيم

 Objective:

-1- Test the impact
+1- Test the impact of higher temperature on the goat.

 2- To know the goats adapted to heat stress.